-The Museum of Us recognizes that it sits on the ancestral homeland of the Kumeyaay Nation.
+The Museum of Us recognizes that it sits on the unceded ancestral homeland of the Kumeyaay Nation.
 The Museum extends its respect and gratitude to the Kumeyaay peoples who have lived here for over a millennia.
 They continue to care for and maintain connection to this ancestral homeland.

-Why does the Museum have a land acknowledgment?
+Why does the Museum have a land acknowledgement?